Moderated Network Models

-In panel (c) we add the 3-way interaction 1-2-3 to the pairwise model and visualize it in a factor graph.
+The factor graph visualization allows us to also include interactions involving three variables (3-way interactions): in panel (c) we add the 3-way interaction 1-2-3 to the pairwise model and visualize it in a factor graph.
 Again we visualize the two pairwise interactions 1-2 and 2-3 as separate factor nodes.
 Similarly, we visualize the 3-way interaction as a factor node that connects to the three variables involved in the 3-way interaction.
 Again, the label 3 indicates that the interaction is a 3-way interaction.
 We can interpret this 3-way interaction in terms of moderation in three different ways: (i) the moderation effect of 3 on the pairwise interaction 1-2, (ii) the moderation effect of 1 on the pairwise interaction 2-3, and (iii) the moderation effect of 2 on the pairwise interaction 1-3.
 In Section \ref{sec_methods_simplemoderation} we called (i) and (ii) \emph{partially} moderated because there is a pairwise interaction independent of the value of the moderator variable.
 And we called (iii) \emph{fully} moderated, because the pairwise interaction is fully determined by the value of the moderator variable.

 In Figure \ref{fig_intro_factorgraph} we did not display the value of the two pairwise and the 3-way interaction.
 In a factor graph this information can either be displayed on the factor nodes or on the edges connecting them to variables.
 Since researchers are already familiar with displaying the weight of parameters as the width of edges, we chose the latter option.
 We show such weighted factor graphs in empirical data examples in Section \ref{sec_dataexamples}.